Spotted Lanternfly (Lycorma delicatula)

 Regulations

-Quarantine zones have been established in Pennsylvania to slow the spread of SLF, meaning certain protocols are in place to prohibit the movement of SLF and regulate the movement of commercial trucks and materials potentially containing egg masses, nymphs or adults.
+Quarantine zones have been established in part of the U.S. to slow the spread of SLF, meaning certain protocols are in place to prohibit the movement of SLF and regulate the movement of commercial trucks and materials potentially containing egg masses, nymphs or adults.

 Monitoring

-SLF monitoring has been conducted in Ontario by the Ministry of Agriculture, Food and Rural Affairs (OMAFRA).
-Bug barrier traps have been deployed throughout high-risk sites, particularly in areas that border the U.S. (e.g., Niagara Region and Essex County), support long distance travel with extended parking (e.g., hotels, highway rest stops, wineries, provincial parks, campgrounds, trucking companies, etc.), and have host trees (e.g., tree-of-heaven, black walnut).
+Proactive monitoring for SLF is conducted in Ontario by the Ministry of Agriculture, Food and Agribusiness (OMAFA).
+Bug barrier traps have been deployed at high-risk sites, particularly in areas that border the U.S. (e.g., Niagara Region and Essex County), support long distance travel with extended parking (e.g., hotels, highway rest stops, wineries, provincial parks, campgrounds, trucking companies, etc.), and have host trees (e.g., tree-of-heaven, black walnut).

 Control